 What is the Cricut Perforation Blade?

-Want to add perf lines to your projects on the Cricut Maker?
+Want to add perforated lines to your projects with your Cricut Maker?
 There is a super-easy way to do so.
-The Cricut perforation tool allows you to change your lines to perf lines and then they cut perfectly all in a few seconds.
+The Cricut perforation tool allows you to change your lines to perforated lines and then they cut perfectly all in a few seconds.
 You can buy just the tip here or the entire tool here.

 The perf blade itself comes with a protective cover to protect both your hands as well as the blade.